Revised June 25, 2013

 LSI 1064e RAID Controller Mezzanine Cards Identification

 - For affected rack server(s), note the chassis serial number(s) for validation.
-The serial number and product ID can be retrieved using one of the following methods:
+Use one of these methods to retrieve the serial number and product ID:

 - Method 1: Physically inspect the rack server.
 Product information is displayed on a sticker on the bottom of the unit.
 The serial number is also on a sticker placed on the left front mounting ear.